I believe that we need to connect with ourselves if we want our lives to feel better and more in our control.

 On a slightly different note, here's some of the information you were probably expecting to see here:

 I grew up in the Hudson Valley in New York.
 Animals and nature are two of my favorite things in life.
 I believe they hold wisdom that can and should be shared.
 I continue to be a student of both.
 I'm a natural care-taker -- it's the thing I've always been good at for as long as I can remember.
 I have cared for children, pets, and plants for many years.
-I also love music, dance and yoga.
+I also deeply love music, dance and yoga.
 They are my tools for self-care.
-They help me keep my life feeling manageable.
+They help me keep my life feeling manageable and myself connected.

 I have practiced counseling in the clinical environment since 2014.
-I am an associate counselor at Southern California Counseling Center in Mid-City, where I provide individual, couples, and teen counseling to clients from diverse backgrounds and cultures.
-I also work in private practice in Beverly Grove, where I am currently accepting new clients from all walks of life.
-I am Level 1 TRM® trained through the Trauma Resource Institute.
+I trained as an associate counselor at Southern California Counseling Center in Mid-City for 3.5 years.
+While at SCCC I provided individual, couples, and teen counseling to clients from diverse backgrounds and cultures.
+I am currently accepting new clients from all walks of life in my private practice.
+I am Level 1 TRM® trained through the Trauma Resource Institute and am trained in Attachment-Based EMDR™ through EMDRIA.
+I have completed the Foundation Training NeuroAffective Touch with Dr. Aline LaPierre the creator of NeuroAffective Touch.

 Before moving to Los Angeles, I practiced at a clinic in the Bronx where I worked with people who experienced various mental health issues, who were combating substance abuse, and who were coping with severe socio-economic disadvantages.
-I also counseled underprivileged children struggling with behaviors related to emotional dysregulation and impulse control.
+I also counseled children struggling with behaviors related to emotional dysregulation and impulse control growing up in economic poverty.

 I have a Masters Degree of Science in Education for Mental Health Counseling from Hunter College in NYC.
 I received my Bachelors Degree in Heath Sciences from Russell Sage College in Albany, NY.
-I am registered with the California Board of Behavioral Sciences as an Associate Professional Clinical Counselor and expect to obtain my professional license in 2020.
+I am a Licensed Professional Clinical Counselor through the California Board of Behavioral Sciences.